 - introduction -

-on to the main body of this essay, we should consider briefly
+entering on to the main body of this essay, we should

-this little book there are a number of different comments on
+In this little book there are a number of

-thinking and on the imagination, coming from different
+different comments on thinking and on the imagination,

-For this essay we are confronted with the scientific
+essay we are confronted with the scientific meaning created

-meaning created by human thinking in relationship to some
+by human thinking in relationship to some considerable

-considerable portions of the data accumulated by scientific
+portions of the data accumulated by scientific work centered

-We are asking here in this essay whether what science
+are asking here in this essay whether what science thinks

-thinks today of the meaning and significance of the stars is
+today of the meaning and significance of the stars is what

 today to assume is still a reasonable understanding.

-using a particular capacity of the mind, which might be called
+capacity of the mind, which might be called the

 We make all manner of mental pictures in the